 A Patient resource (Contact in Dataverse) only goes in Dataverse after the patient gives consent.
 Data changes for patients who haven't consented aren't synchronized.

-With cloud services, data exchanges occur quickly, though not in real time.
-Data synchronization is triggered by an event or a message, and intermediate services may hold the event data for a short time before they're processed.
+With cloud services, data exchanges occur quickly, though not in real-time.
+An event or a message triggers data synchronization, and intermediate services may hold the event data for a short time before they're processed.

 You can turn off or turn on which elements to sync.
 By default, entity map records aren't enabled for synchronization.
 The baseline maps deployment assumes that data will only be synced between Dataverse and the FHIR server if and as needed.
 For example, you may only need to synchronize Patient (Contact) data, but not medications or allergies.
 If you turn off sync for all but necessary entity maps, you reduce your usage pattern on Dynamics 365 (Dataverse), and entitlements aren't constrained.

-There are three security roles included with Data Integration Toolkit:
+There are three security roles included with the Data integration toolkit: